alejandrojuria/tightbinder/paper.md

 There are plotting routines available for the different quantities.
 - Fitting of the Slater-Koster parameters (or any user-defined model parameter) to reproduce some given energy bands, usually from DFT calculations.
-- Transport calculations in two-terminal devices based on the Landauer-Buttiker formalism.
+- Transport calculations in two-terminal devices based on the non-equilibrium Green's function formalism and the Landauer formula.

 ![Characterization of Bi(111) with the library: (a) Band structure of a zigzag nanoribbon, with the edge bands highlighted in green. (b) Evolution of the Wannier charge centers (WCC). (c) The topological invariant can be obtained algorithmically from the WCC, allowing to compute the topological phase diagram as a function of the spin-orbit coupling. (d) Probability density of an edge state. (e) Transmission as a function of energy on an armchair nanoribbon.\label{plot}](images/paper_plot.png)